ElMelchizedek/vBlog/README.md

 * Javascript runtime: Bun
 * Backend: ElysiaJS
 * Frontend: KitaJS' implementation of HTMX, that comes with ElysiaJS
-* Database: Postgres, interfaced from the server with Drizzle
+* Database: Postgres hosted on RDS, interfaced from the server with Drizzle

 ### How the application is deployed
-The application is deployed with CDK as a Docker container running on an ECS cluster, with all the other expected resources like a VPC and a Security Group set up as well.
+The application is deployed with CDK as a Docker container running on an ECS cluster, with most other expected resources like a VPC and a Security Group set up as well.

 An exception to that would be the SecretManager, which due to its sensitive nature must be deployed manually and the code edited to direct to it.

+Another exception would be the RDS instance, which must be set up by hand on AWS.

 If one wants to have a two-stage deployment process, with seperate development and production services on the cluster, I would recommend using the CDK to deploy the development service and then do the production mnanually: all the requirements for a manual deployment should come with the CDK's generated stack.

 ### Why choices were made regarding certain technologies
 Initially I had desired to use an EC2 instance that would run code automatically fed to it by a CodePipeline using CodeCommit/Build/Deploy.
 However, I soon discovered that the Amazon CI/CD